chystarr/codepath-cybersecurity-assignments/README.md

 Vulnerability #1: Username Enumeration

 Description: The error message that is shown upon entering an incorrect password is located in a span element with a class name that differs based on whether or not the entered username is incorrect.
 The class name is "failed" for an incorrect username and "failure" for a correct one.
-This discrepancy could make it easier for for hackers to know when an attempt at username enumaeration is successful.
+This discrepancy could make it easier for hackers to know when an attempt at username enumeration is successful.

 <img src="green-vuln1.gif">